 P: Whereas human beings...?

 S: Human beings were always very keen to develop objectively consistent, or scientific, thinking, in as many areas of the total creation as possible, without any commonly agreed regard for creation's purpose.
 The knowledge gained in this way was also always used as a superior power to conquer people who didn't have it to the same level.
-But from 1600 onwards the development of such thinking was given an historically new impetus, and in the eighteenth and nineteenth centuries the new science was also put to the same use, that is, not just to benefit humanity, but also to conquer the whole globe from Europe.
+But from 1600 onwards the development of such thinking was given an historically new impetus, and in the 18th and 19th centuries the new science was also put to the same use, that is, not just to benefit humanity, but also to conquer the whole globe from Europe.